 By Air — Puerto Princesa Airport (PPS)

-Puerto Princesa Airport (IATA: PPS) receives multiple daily flights from Manila (1h10m), Cebu (1h), and Clark.
-Cebu Pacific, AirAsia, and Philippine Airlines all operate this route.
-There are no scheduled direct international flights — all overseas visitors connect through Manila or Cebu.
+Multiple daily flights from Manila (1h10m), Cebu (1h), and Clark.
+Cebu Pacific, AirAsia, and Philippine Airlines operate these routes.
+No scheduled direct international flights — overseas visitors connect through Manila or Cebu.

 From Puerto Princesa to Port Barton